MariaCampanaP/MariaCampanaP/README.md

 # ☕︎︎ About Me

 I am currently a second-year Computer Science student at the State University of Paraná (UNESPAR).
-I am improving my skills in C and Java through my coursework and exploring both front-end and back-end development.
-I am passionate about robotics, biotechnology, and front-end design.
+I am improving my C and Java skills through college classes and complementary courses.
+In addition, I am exploring front-end and back-end development, integrating this knowledge with the security area.
+I am passionate about robotics and the world of full stack development.
 </div>

 <div align="left">